Malt tax riots: Background

-A duty on malt had been imposed in England to pay for a war against France.
+A duty on malt had been imposed in England to raise funds for war after the 1725 Treaty of Hanover.
 At the union with Scotland in 1707, most taxes were made uniform, but under the Treaty of Union Scotland was given a temporary exemption from the malt tax, until the end of the war.

 An extension of the Malt Tax to Scotland was proposed in 1713 but abandoned in the face of opposition.
 By the 1720s the British Government was attempting to reform the Scottish taxation system.
 This climate of political turmoil promoted George Drummond by 1723.
 In 1725, the House of Commons applied a new malt tax which applied throughout Great Britain, but charged at only half the rate in Scotland.
 Scots were unused to this tax, which increased the price of beer.
-Enraged citizens in Glasgow drove out the military and destroyed the home of Daniel Campbell, their representative in parliament, who had voted for the tax.
+Enraged citizens in Glasgow drove out the military and destroyed the home of Daniel Campbell, their representative in Parliament, who had voted for the tax.
 In Edinburgh, brewers went on strike, illegally.
 Andrew Millar, then a book trade apprentice, helped overthrow attempts by Edinburgh magistrates to control dissemination of opinion during the unrest by printing opposition material in Leith, outside the council of Edinburgh's jurisdiction.
-The pamphlet to which Millar refers in the letter to Robert Wodrow dated 10 August 1725, and his actions detailed in the letter dated 15 July, emphasized contemporary doubts and challenges to the strike's "illegality".
+The pamphlet to which Millar refers in the letter to Robert Wodrow dated 10 August 1725, and his actions detailed in the letter dated 15 July, emphasised contemporary doubts and challenges to the strike's "illegality".